-Pennington, his team and the Walt Disney World construction team targeted the Memory Makers Building — the resort’s volunteer center — for a facelift.
-Wyndham Vacation Ownership company renovated most of the resort’s 146 villas.
-Knoll provided furniture, West Elm donated accessories and GAF provided roofing.
+Pennington, his team and the Walt Disney World construction team targeted the Memory Makers Building - the resort's volunteer center - for a facelift.
+Wyndham Vacation Ownership company renovated most of the resort's 146 villas.
+West Elm donated furniture and accessories, and GAF provided roofing.
 The design took 600 hours.
 After a month-long demolition, the result of thousands of hours of work was unveiled.

 "Wishes really do come true," Pennington told Landwirth before escorting her into yet another room marked with special surprise touches.

 A new recreation room was also unveiled with framed handwritten letters on the wall from patients and families who had experienced the healing powers of Give Kids The World.

 "Cherish every moment," one read.
 "Try to make life mean something and have hope no matter what."

 "Hope is the most precious gift you can give," Landwirth agreed after reading the letter aloud.
 "That's what our volunteers help give all these children, and it makes a difference in their lives and it's amazing."

 When the celebrity chef Emeril Lagasse heard about the organization's mission, he said he, too, had to be a part of the surprise.

 "I'm so inspired being here," Lagassee explained.
 "It's unbelievable."